ianphil/ContainerCamp/labone/deploy-simple-linux.md

 **Deploy an ARM Template using the Azure-CLI:**

-    azure group deployment create <my-resource-group> <my-deployment-name> --template-uri https://raw.githubusercontent.com/azure/azure-quickstart-templates/master/101-vm-simple-linux/azuredeploy.json
+    azure group deployment create {RESOURCE GROUP NAME} {DEPLOYMENT NAME} --template-uri https://raw.githubusercontent.com/azure/azure-quickstart-templates/master/101-vm-simple-linux/azuredeploy.json

-> Replace <my-resource-group> with the resource group name you just created.
+> Replace {RESOURCE GROUP NAME} with the resource group name you just created.

-> Replace <my-deployment-name> with whatever you like.
+> Replace {DEPLOYMENT NAME} with whatever you like.

-This command creates a deployment with the resouce manager and passes the URI of the linux template we just reviewed.
+This command creates a deployment with the resource manager and passes the URI of the Linux template we just reviewed.
 It will also prompt you for the following parameters:

 1. Username (don't use "admin")
 2. Password (needs to be more than 8 chars and be complex)